cnjaqueline/cnjaqueline/README.md

 ---
 #### About me

-:bank: I'm Software QA Analyst at Fitcard.
+:bank: I'm Software QA Analyst at Zé Delivery.

-:mortar_board: Graduated in Computer Science from Candido Mendes University (UCAM) and post-graduated in Production and Systems from Instituto Federal Fluminense (IFF).
+:mortar_board: Graduated in Computer Science from Candido Mendes University (UCAM) and post-graduated in Production and Systems from Instituto Federal Fluminense (IFF) and post-graduated in Quality Engineering and Software Testing from PUC Minas.

 :computer: I've a decade of experience with software development and I've worked in several development phases, from requirements to support systems in Production.
 - In the quality area I've experience with defining test scenarios, E2E functional tests (manual and automated), API testing, exploratory testing.